verblefanboy/official-skid-list/README.md

 Verble - creator of Verble AntiLeak legit copy and pasted Alpha Antileak what a scum bag!

-Kant - Pasted every client known to Minecraft to create The ultimate skid Luminosity.
+Kant - Also known as Dxlton, known ratter. pasted Async Rat and Ratty to make Vis.Remote